Andean tit-spinetail: Distribution and habitat

 The Andean tit-spinetail generally inhabits semi-arid to arid montane scrublands.
 In the north it also occurs in humid grasslands and páramo, and throughout its range it occurs in Polylepis woodlands.
 In elevation it is found between 3400 and 4400 m in Venezuela, 3000 and 4200 m in Colombia, 3200 and 4000 m in Ecuador, 3500 and 4200 m in Peru, and 3500 and 4450 m in Bolivia.

 Behavior

-Movement
+Migration

 The Andean tit-spinetail is a year-round resident throughout its range.

 Feeding

 The Andean tit-spinetail feeds on arthropods but its diet is not known in detail.
 It typically forages in pairs or small groups, but only occasionally joins mixed-species feeding flocks.
 It is an active forager, gleaning from foliage, flowers, and twigs as it hops along branches.
 It often hangs upside down to capture prey.

 Breeding

 The Andean tit-spinetail's breeding season or seasons have not been fully defined.
 It varies geographically but overall appears to fall between May and December.
 It makes a cup nest of grass and moss lined with animal fur, seed fluff, and feathers.
 It places it on the ground, in a cavity overhung by vegetation, under the eave of a structure, and sometimes at the end of a burrow that a mammal or some other bird excavated.
 The clutch size is usually two eggs.
 The incubation period is at least 16 days, the time to fledging is not known, and both parents provision nestlings.